CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

  4. An untapped defending character that is not himself the target of a strike may tap to give + 1 to the prowess of a defending character.
  5. The defending player may play resource cards that affect the strike, but only one that requires skill.

-Next, the defender makes a roll, and adds his modified prowess:
+Next, the defender makes a roll, and adds his modified prowess (apply weapon modifiers before all other modifiers):

  - If the result is greater than the strike's prowess, the strike _fails_.
 Such a strike is defeated if it fails a body check (see below).
  - If the result is equal to the strike's prowess, the strike was _ineffectual_.
 Nothing happens.
  - Otherwise, the strike was _successful_.
 The target character is wounded and must make a body check.
-If the attack was detainment (p.
-16), the character is tapped, not wounded, and makes no body check.
+If the attack was detainment (see below), the character is tapped, not wounded, and makes no body check.

 #### Body Checks